Red wolf: Description and behavior

 The red wolf is more sociable than the coyote, but less so than the gray wolf.
-It mates in January–February, with an average of 6-7 pups being born in March, April, and May.
+It mates in January–February, with an average of 6–7 pups being born in March, April, and May.
 It is monogamous, with both parents participating in the rearing of young.
 Denning sites include hollow tree trunks, along stream banks and the abandoned earths of other animals.
 By the age of six weeks, the pups distance themselves from the den, and reach full size at the age of one year, becoming sexually mature two years later.

 Using long-term data on red wolf individuals of known pedigree, it was found that inbreeding among first-degree relatives was rare.
 A likely mechanism for avoidance of inbreeding is independent dispersal trajectories from the natal pack.
 Many of the young wolves spend time alone or in small non-breeding packs composed of unrelated individuals.
 The union of two unrelated individuals in a new home range is the predominant pattern of breeding pair formation.
 Inbreeding is avoided because it results in progeny with reduced fitness (inbreeding depression) that is predominantly caused by the homozygous expression of recessive deleterious alleles.

 Prior to its extinction in the wild, the red wolf's diet consisted of rabbits, rodents, and nutria (an introduced species).
-In contrast, the red wolves from the restored population rely on white-tailed deer, raccoon, nutria and rabbits.
+In contrast, the red wolves from the restored population rely on white-tailed deer, pig, raccoon, rice rats, muskrats, nutria, rabbits and carrion.
 White-tailed deer were largely absent from the last wild refuge of red wolves on the Gulf Coast between Texas and Louisiana (where specimens were trapped from the last wild population for captive breeding), which likely accounts for the discrepancy in their dietary habits listed here.
 Historical accounts of wolves in the southeast by early explorers such as William Hilton, who sailed along the Cape Fear River in what is now North Carolina in 1644, also note that they ate deer.

+Predation

+In Florida, red wolves may be eaten by some growth stage of invasive snakes like Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.